Year over year, Ethiopia’s most recent dollar amount represents a flatlining 0.9% gain from $3.1 billion in 2021.

 - Packtra (polyesters, lamps)

 Another key indicator of a country’s economic performance is its unemployment rate.
-Ethiopia’s unemployment rate averaged 4% for 2022, up from 3.9% one year earlier in 2021 per the World Data Atlas.
+Ethiopia’s unemployment rate was an estimated 18.95% for 2023, up from an average 18.9% one year earlier in 2022 per Trading Economics metrics.

 Ethiopia’s capital city is Addis Ababa.